top of page

 3. Heart generated by the monitoring and other radio-frequency generators, motor of suction machines and other instruments.

 The efforts so far have been to create artificially a temperature at which the organism will survive with the lowest possible metabolic activity.
-This allows valuable additional time and an unhurried repair is possible with a low probability of infection.
+This allows valuable additional time, and an unhurried repair is possible with a low probability of infection.
 Maintaining a steady and sustainable core temperature is desired though even the core temperature will show a downward trend with time.

 There are many ways to measure the core temperature.
 The rectal temperature gives the closest approximation.
 However, soiling and morbid infection are a probability.
 Efforts have been there to mount the tip of a Swan-Ganz catheter with a thermistor to record pulmonary arterial temperature, but the process is cumbersome and requires a trained operator.
-Similar issues arise when mid-esophageal temperatures were suggested as the temperature nearest to the heart operated could be recorded.
+Similar issues arose when mid-esophageal temperatures were suggested as the temperature nearest to the heart operated could be recorded.
 The axillary and the tympanic membrane temperatures are preferred by many surgeons as temperature recording can be done adjacent to arterial blood flow.
-Mal-positioning and the risk of tympanic membrane perforation is deterrent.
-The pharyngeal temperature is a near approximation of the core and easy to place after anesthetic induction and endotracheal intubation.
+Mal-positioning and the risk of tympanic membrane perforation are deterrents.
+The pharyngeal temperature is a near approximation of the core and easy to place after anaesthetic induction and endotracheal intubation.
 This is now the preferred method.
 The skin temperature is also recorded and an approximation of the peripheral and core temperatures in the immediate post-operative period suggests hemodynamic stability in otherwise normal situations.

 ##############